Michael joined Quadrant Chambers in October 2024 following the successful completion of pupillage. He practices across all of Chambers’ core areas.

-He graduated from the University of Cambridge with a First in Law, obtaining the highest mark in his year for Criminal Law as well as various college prizes.
-He then completed the BCL at the University of Oxford, graduating with a Distinction, followed by the BPTC at City, University of London.
+Originally from Australia, Michael read for his undergraduate law degree at the University of Cambridge as a Cambridge Overseas and Commonwealth Trust Scholar, graduating with First Class Honours and obtaining the highest mark in his year for Criminal Law as well as various college prizes.
+He then completed a postgraduate Bachelor of Civil Law degree at the University of Oxford, graduating with a Distinction, followed by the BPTC at City, University of London.

 International Arbitration

-- Assisting in an appeal against an LMAA arbitration award under s.69 of the Arbitration Act.
+- Assisting (as a pupil) in an appeal against an LMAA arbitration award under s.69 of the Arbitration Act.

-- Assisting in a challenge against a FOSFA arbitration award under s.68 of the Arbitration Act.
+- Assisting (as a pupil) in a challenge against a FOSFA arbitration award under s.68 of the Arbitration Act.

 Aviation & Travel

-- Assisting in the Russian Aircraft Commercial Court litigation, involving claims by various aircraft lessors under insurance and re-insurance policies for losses arising out of the detention of commercial aircraft in Russia following the invasion of Ukraine.
+- Assisted (as a pupil) in the Russian Aircraft Commercial Court litigation, involving claims by various aircraft lessors under insurance and re-insurance policies for losses arising out of the detention of commercial aircraft in Russia following the invasion of Ukraine.

-- Drafting position papers for a mediation concerning damage to an aircraft engine during delivery maintenance.
+- Drafted (as a pupil) position papers for a mediation concerning damage to an aircraft engine during delivery maintenance.

-- Assisting with the preparation of position papers in a mediation concerning a personal injury claim arising out of the crash of a small plane.
+- Assisted (as a pupil) with the preparation of position papers in a mediation concerning a personal injury claim arising out of the crash of a small plane.

 Banking